kanke/instagram-clone/README.md

 #  :bowtie: About this application #
 A small replica of the homepage of Instagram web using React and consuming a set of endpoints.
-Uses Material design and Jest for unit testing
+Uses Material design and Jest for unit testing.

+View live app here on [Heroku](https://instagram-clone-kanke.herokuapp.com/)

 ![Imgur](https://imgur.com/WVkGdHR.png)